 Helpfully, Beaver Builder does make it clear when a piece of content has been edited through its page builder.
 The plugin will also warn you if you try to open a Beaver Builder page in the standard WordPress Editor.

 While you’re working on your page, you always have the option of saving your changes without publishing them.
 You can also discard your changes to return to the previously saved state.

 Like the rest of the Beaver Builder user interface, the button text is easy to understand.
 It’s always clear what will happen when you take action.

 Thoughts on the Beaver Builder User Experience

 Unfortunately, with Beaver Builder, there’s no way to roll back through the changes you’ve made with an undo or history feature.
-However, you can easily discard all the changes you’ve made since you last saved a page.
-Therefore, the best approach is to save each major change once you’re happy with it, rather than carrying out lots of customization work in an extended sequence without saving.
+However, you can easily discard all the changes you’ve made since you last saved a page, so the best approach is to save each major change once you’re happy with it (rather than carrying out lots of customization work in an extended sequence without saving).

 As mentioned earlier, the Beaver Builder user interface does look and feel like a part of WordPress.
 Therefore, if you’re using this page builder plugin to create sites for clients, they shouldn’t be too disoriented when the Beaver Builder user interface loads up.

 Overall, the Beaver Builder user interface is easy to understand.
 There are lots of nice little touches — such as the auto-minimizing sidebar and hover-activated tooltips — that help make the process of creating a custom page design more user-friendly.
 Having the ability to deactivate the plugin and still have easy access to your content is also reassuring.